The Year-god’s Daughter

 The other shrugged.

-One of her companions said, “I couldn’t tell through the dust.”
+Her companion said, “I couldn’t tell through the dust.”

-Neither seemed to notice they’d knocked down the younger boy.
+None of them seemed to notice they’d knocked down the younger boy.
 Menoetius helped him to his feet, brushing dirt off his shoulders and offering sympathy on his scraped knee as the boy screamed curses.

 Menoetius gave a polite bow and asked, “Did you see what happened?”